 High EQ teams understand what stressors have the potential to derail progress, and they know what to do about them.
 Most importantly, they trust one another.
 As a result, high EQ teams are more cohesive, more committed, and more effective.

 How can remote teams benefit from all the Team EQ mojo?
 “Remote employees may feel it is hard for their voice to be heard unless managers and team members make a conscious effort to engage them,” Ed comments.
 Make it a point to build bonds with those you don’t share office space with.
 “Seeing and being seen is valuable in eliminating misperceptions.
 Create ways for team members to engage with one another face-to-face – even if it’s over web conferencing – whenever possible.”
 Reach out to your remote team members regularly, not just in team meetings.
 Find common ground.
 Talk about your interests.
 Embrace the difference you bring to the table.

 Ready to build your Team EQ?

 A blended development approach accelerates EQ development.
 By leveraging assessments, one-on-one coaching, in-person workshops, and interactive projects, teams can build skills and understanding across all their members.
-Discover how IMPACT Group can develop a tailored High IMPACT Teams program to empower your executive, management, and employee teams today.
+Discover how IMPACT Group can develop a tailored High IMPACT Team Development program to empower your executive, management, and employee teams emotional intelligence today.